A skin lesion: Polymorphous or Multiform Erythema.

 - Other: collagen diseases, vasculitis, non-Hodgkin lymphoma, leukemia, multiple myeloma, myeloid metaplasia, polycythemia

-It is considered that the minor MS is being activated by the VHS in almost all cases.
-A herpetic etiology also accounts for 55% of the cases of major MS. Among the other infections, Mycoplasma infection seems to be a common cause.
+It is considered that the VHS is activating the minor MS in almost all cases.
+A herpetic etiology also accounts for 55% of the cases of central MS. Among the other infections, Mycoplasma infection seems to be a common cause.

-Treatment may be required for any possible cause, such as oral acyclovir (non-topical) for HSV or antibiotics (eg, erythromycin) for Mycoplasma pneumoniae.
-If a cause of a medication is suspected, the possible offensive medication should be discontinued.
+Treatment may be required for any possible cause, such as oral acyclovir (non-topical) for HSV or antibiotics (e.g., erythromycin) for Mycoplasma pneumonia.
+If a medication cause is suspected, the possible offensive medication should be discontinued.

-Itching: oral antihistamines and / or topical corticosteroids can help.
+Itching: oral antihistamines and topical corticosteroids can help.